Pros and Cons of Moving to the Netherlands

-Expats can either rent or buy apartments in various styles and locations to suit their budget – but it makes sense to live in the city where amenities and new friends will be close by.
-Dutch accommodation is generally of a high standard and most apartments feel spacious with large windows and high ceilings.
+Expats can either rent or buy accommodation in various styles and locations to suit their budget – but it makes sense to live in the city where amenities and new friends will be close by.
+Though Dutch accommodation can be pricey, especially in major cities, houses and apartments are generally of a high standard.

 - CON: Extra costs